 One of the top reasons for having an employee engagement survey is to give your employees a voice and encourage them to share their perspectives.
 It enables team members to share their feedback on what is working for them and what needs improvement.
 Additionally, it is a source of empowerment for employees who feel their opinion also matters to the organization.

-Employee engagement quotient has become a key competitive advantage for organizations competing for the top talent in the market.
+Employee engagement quotient is very important if you are competing for the top talent in the market.
 Naturally, the best minds and resources tend to choose organizations that have a greater regard for their employees and focus on creating a positive experience.
-Gauging and showcasing employee engagement can, thus, help organizations in two ways.
-Firstly, it enables them to map their engagement performance with industry benchmarks and get an understanding of where they stand.
-Secondly, it helps them attract the best talent with a reputation for being the employer of choice.
+Gauging and showcasing employee engagement can, thus, help you in two ways.
+Firstly, it can help you to map your engagement performance with industry benchmarks and get an understanding of where you stand.
+Secondly, it can enable you to attract the best talent with a reputation for being the employer of choice.

-Finally, an employee engagement survey enables organizations to map the performance of their engagement efforts at regular intervals.
-Like any other KPI or key performance indicator, employee engagement surveys can help organizations track whether or not their investments, practices and initiatives are bearing fruit.
+Finally, an employee engagement survey enables you to map the performance of the engagement efforts at regular intervals.
+Like any other KPI or key performance indicator, employee engagement surveys help track whether or not the investments, practices and initiatives are bearing fruit.
 This is important to formulate a robust employee engagement strategy and ensure smooth implementation.

 Like any other survey, the efficacy of an employee engagement survey lies in the relevance and strength of its questions.
-Before we jump onto what employee engagement survey questions should you put in your survey, try to understand what an employee engagement survey should measure.
+Before we jump onto what employee engagement survey questions should you put in your survey, you must understand what an employee engagement survey should measure.
 Naturally, an employee engagement survey must measure different attributes of engagement which promote a pleasant experience for employees.
-Here are the top factors that HR managers and other leaders must take into account while putting together the questions to gauge engagement.
+Here are the top factors that you must take into account while putting together the questions to gauge engagement.

 Any employee engagement survey should be able to measure how motivated an employee is about their work and the workplace as a whole.
 When employees are highly engaged, their level of motivation to forge meaningful relationships with all stakeholders as well as give in their 100% is on the higher side.
 According to a research by Gallup, employees work 20% better when motivated.
 At the same time, motivated employees are 87% less likely to resign, says a study by Inc Magazine.
 Thus, measuring motivation as an offshoot of engagement is important to attract, nurture and retain the best talent.

 Employee engagement survey questions should also be crafted in a way so as to gauge whether employees are able to perceive the value they create for the organization or not.
 Each employee adds unique value and contributes to the overall success of the organization.
 An engaged workforce is one which is time and again reminded of the value it is creating and recognized and appreciated for the same.
-Any survey that seeks to capture engagement levels must explicitly highlight whether or not employees are aware about the value they create.
+Your survey must explicitly highlight whether or not employees are aware about the value they create.

 Finally, an employee engagement survey must intend to capture the overall satisfaction of employees.
-This takes into account their happiness, wellbeing, etc. running across all aspects of their experience.
+You must take into account their happiness, wellbeing, etc. running across all aspects of their experience.
 Measuring this is very important because a satisfied employee seldom looks out for other opportunities, reducing attrition.
 Research shows that when there is employee satisfaction, employee productivity increases by 40% which in turn increases the customer satisfaction by 18% and there is a drop in employee turnover by 14%.

 Contrary to popular belief, conducting an employee engagement survey is not simply collecting questions over the internet and emailing them to employees.
 While many organizations implement this approach, however, the success rate of such a process is feeble.
-The correct answer to how to conduct an employee engagement survey involves following a well thought through and strategic approach.
+To ensure impact, you must follow a well thought through and strategic approach.

-Once you have a goal set, the next step is to decide on the employee engagement survey type the organization aligns best with.
-There are several parameters which can help organizations create the right survey for their workforce, including:
+Once you have a goal set, the next step is to decide on the employee engagement survey type that you align best with.
+There are several parameters which can help you create the right survey, including:

-- Frequency: Surveys can be conducted on an annual, biannual, quarterly, monthly or even daily basis.
-How often the organization wants to gauge the pulse of its employee generally determines the ideal frequency.
+Surveys can be conducted on an annual, biannual, quarterly, monthly or even daily basis.
+How often you want to gauge employee pulse generally determines the ideal frequency.
 While annual surveys were the norm for a long time, organizations are now moving towards more frequent ones.
-This is because it gives organizations regular updates on the progress of engagement quotient and room to implement corrective measures on the go, rather than wait for the year end.
+The latter approach can help you with regular updates on the progress of engagement quotient and room to implement corrective measures on the go, rather than wait for the year end.

-- Anonymity: Surveys can either be anonymous or might require a proof of identity.
+Surveys can either be anonymous or might require a proof of identity.
 Both types have their own merits and demerits.
 Anonymous surveys encourage employees to share their honest opinion without the fear of any backlash.
 Surveys that require identity can help organizations go deep into the responses and pinpoint exact problems.
-Deeping on the employee expectations and organizational needs, this decision needs to be made.
+Deeping on the employee's expectations and organizational needs, you can make the right decision.

-- Type of questions: Finally, what type of questions do you want to make a part of the survey is an important decision.
+Finally, what type of questions you want to make a part of the survey is an important decision.
 Open-ended survey questions are important for a qualitative purpose.
 At the same time, ratings and other objective questions give a foundation for comparison and quantitative analysis.
 Having a fair mix of both as well as aligning which parameters of engagement to measure in which form is important.

 Once the decision on employee engagement survey type has been reached, the next step is to actually formulate the questions.
 Make sure that the employee engagement survey questions align with the format and type decided above.
 At the same time, each question should be a step towards achieving the goal the survey had set out to achieve.
 It is important to identify key parameters of engagement that the survey intends to measure and all questions should be categorized under the same for a seamless experience.
 Questions shouldn’t be too long and must be easy to comprehend.
 Any question that takes more than a few seconds to read and understand will seldom yield any fruitful responses.

 With the questions in place, your employee engagement survey is ready to go.
 However, to ensure that employees actually take time out to fill the survey, there needs to be some incentives and conscious push from the management and leadership.
-Before even sending out the email with the survey, set the context for employees as to why filling this survey is important and the impact it will create on their experience and journey at the organization.
-Post that, send out the survey via the internal communication protocol over email or intranet, etc. To promote the completion rate of the survey, encourage employees to block some time specifically to fill the same.
+To promote the completion rate of the survey, encourage employees to block some time specifically to fill the same.
 Instead of expecting them to complete this in between all other tasks (as an added burden), give them some time just for this purpose when they can put their mind to it properly.
 Finally, it would be good to keep some incentives for those who finish the survey in a given time.